The current members are:

 Professor Chris Johnson was appointed to the Committee in November 2020.
 He is Professor of Wildlife Conservation at the University of Tasmania.

-Chris is an ecologist with a more than 30-year career of research and teaching in conservation science and Australian wildlife.
-He also researches the environmental history of Australia, to understand the effects of long-term environmental changes and interactions with humans on the dynamics of fauna communities and species extinctions.
-He is an authority on the ecology and biology of marsupials and has conducted field studies of threatened marsupials in many parts of Australia.
+Chris is an ecologist with a more than 30-year career of teaching and researching animal ecology, conservation science, wildlife management, and the environmental history of Australia.
+He is an authority on the ecology and biology of marsupials, threatened species especially.
 He also studies the management of invasive species, where his research aims to use ecological understanding to find new ways to reduce impacts of invasive species on native biodiversity at landscape scales.
 He was awarded the 2007 Whitley Medal of the Royal Zoological Society of NSW, the 2008 Troughton Medal of the Australian Mammal Society, the 2012 Australian Ecology research Award of the Ecological Society of Australia, and the 2013 Eureka Prize for Environmental Research.

 Professor David Keith (NSW)

 Professor David Keith